 Q. Is it good to take olive oil every day?

 Yes, when used in moderation, olive oil, which is high in monounsaturated fats can benefit and complement a balanced diet.
-Olive oil has a number of potential health benefits and can assist you in ingesting the appropriate amount of healthy fats.
+Olive oil has several potential health benefits and can assist you in ingesting the appropriate amount of healthy fats.

 Q. Is it safe to take olive oil?